Exceptional points in a topological photonic system: Conclusion

 \section{Conclusion}

-We propose that it is possible to achieve a nontrivial exceptional point in a Hermitian system for the first time.
-Moreover, the exceptional point is constructed by using crystal-symmetry-protected photonic topological insulators as an example, where the topology can provide protection against most of perturbations.
-The photonic topological insulator is based on hexagonal air-rod lattices in a silicon plate.
-The zigzag topological interface is taken as the topological waveguide and the closed armchair one is regarded as the topological whispering-gallery cavity.
-The interaction between the topological edge states in them maintains the pseudospin conservation.
-The effective coupling strength between the waveguide and cavity, $\varGamma$, and the backscattering strength between the two topological whispering-gallery modes (clockwise and counter clockwise), $g$, together determine the TES transmission.
+To summarize, a nontrivial exceptional point is achieved in a topological photonic system, that is, the hexagonal optical architecture comprised of a topological photonic waveguide and a topological whispering gallery cavity.
+The zigzag topological interface is taken as the topological bus waveguide and the closed armchair one is regarded as the topological whispering-gallery cavity.
+The effective coupling strength between the waveguide and cavity, $\varGamma$, plays the roles of gain and loss rates in the subsystem of cavity, which guarantees the realization of exceptional points. $\varGamma$ and the backscattering strength between the two topological whispering-gallery modes (clockwise and counter clockwise), $g$, together determine the TES transmission.
 The parameter $\eta=\varGamma/2g=1$ gives the exceptional point.
 When $\eta<1$, the parity-time symmetry of the system is satisfied, otherwise is broken. $\varGamma$ and $g$ can be adjusted by controlling the distance between the waveguide and cavity or the cavity size.
-The achievement of exceptional points in Hermitian photonic topological systems paves a way for robust optical devices with exceptional-point-based unique properties and functionalities.
+The achievement of exceptional points in topological photonic systems paves a way for robust optical devices with exceptional-point-based unique properties and functionalities.